ErikPeterson/food-store/README.md

 ### Shortcomings

+- No bulk create or update actions
 - Error handling/reporting in the API is very basic
 - In order to add/remove attributes from a type schema, a new type must be created
 - All attributes in schema are required, no mechanism for marking an attribute optional
+- No caching (application-layer caching is trivial to add in Rails but seemed unecessary for this exercise)

+## API Docs

+Located in `doc/api` for signup, signin, resource creation, and resource deletion.
+See `spec/requests/*` for documentation of index routes.